-The potential valuer has performed in the past a service of valuing an NPL portfolio of a value of less than 1% of the balance sheet of the entity failing or likely to fail and where the overall portfolio losses could not by its own put the entity in a difficult situation either direct or indirectly via contagion or impacting the market confidence.
-Without other aggravating elements, this situation could likely not be considered as a material common or conflict interest.
-However, the fact that the candidate valuer would indicate the existence of ethics rules and the separation of the team that performed the NPL valuation exercise from the one that would perform the valuation, could facilitate the conclusion that there is no material conflict of interest.
+In the past, the potential valuer has performed a service of valuing a non-performing loan portfolio of a value of less than 1% of the balance sheet of the entity failing or likely to fail and where the overall portfolio losses could not by its own put the entity in a difficult situation either directly or indirectly via contagion or impacting the market confidence.
+Without other aggravating elements, it is unlikely this situation could be considered a material common or Col. However, the fact that the candidate valuer would indicate the existence of ethics rules and the separation of the team that performed the NPL valuation exercise from the one that would perform the valuation, could facilitate the conclusion that there is no material conflict of interest.

-If, however, a similar service had been provided regarding a portfolio of much higher importance relative to the balance sheet, a much more thorough application of safeguards would be required to arrive at a similar conclusion.
+If, however, a similar service had been provided for a portfolio of much higher importance relative to the balance sheet, a much more thorough application of safeguards would be required to arrive at a similar conclusion.

-5.3 Proposing and imposing safeguards
+Proposing and imposing safeguards

-111 During the self-assessment, possible safeguards to avoid material common or conflicting interests should be considered.
+- 112 During the self-assessment, possible safeguards to avoid material common or conflicting interests should be considered.
 When safeguards (or a combination of them) are proposed to the RA, as a best practice, the RA should assess whether the safeguards can sufficiently mitigate the risks of perceived material interests.
-In doing so, the RA should consider holistically all relevant aspects of the case, and the intended purpose of the valuation.

-- 112 If the RA is still in doubt, whether the proposed safeguards suffice, the RA should, as a best practice, discuss the matter openly with the candidate valuer with the purpose to review and resubmit before declaring them not sufficient.
-The lack of a re-submission by the candidate may result in the consideration that the significance of the relevant aspect of the common or conflict of interest cannot be overcome. - 113 In certain circumstances, the RA may consider requiring, from the valuer some specific arrangements, subject to the legal framework, including the principle of proportionality.
-The valuer may agree and demonstrate how these would be put in place so that the RA can conclude whether the relevant proposed safeguards are deemed to effective or not to the satisfaction of the RA.
-In case the safeguards are not the proper ones in the opinion of the RA and the candidate refuses to implement them in accordance with the RA's proposed amendments, the RA would likely conclude that a material conflict of interest could not be excluded, so the valuer could not be assessed as independent, as required by Article 36(1) of Directive 2014/59/EU.
+In doing so, the RA should consider holistically all relevant aspects of the case, and the intended purpose of the valuation. - 113 If the RA is still in doubt, whether the proposed safeguards suffice, the RA should, as a best practice, discuss the matter openly with the candidate valuer with the purpose to review and resubmit before declaring them not sufficient.
+The lack of a re-submission by the candidate may result in the consideration that the significance of the relevant aspect of the common or Col cannot be overcome. - 114 In certain circumstances, the RA may consider requiring from the valuer some specific arrangements subject to the legal framework, including the principle of proportionality.
+The valuer may agree and demonstrate how these would be put in place so that the RA can conclude whether the relevant proposed safeguards are deemed to be effective or not to the satisfaction of the RA.
+If the safeguards are not suitable in the opinion of the RA and the candidate refuses to implement them according to the RA's proposed amendments, the RA would likely conclude that a material conflict of interest could not be excluded, so the valuer could not be assessed as independent, as required by Article 36(1) of Directive 2014/59/EU.

-5.4 Final considerations on safeguards
+Final considerations on safeguards

-114 Other mitigating aspects may exist and could be applied in a case-specific way.
+115 Other mitigating aspects may exist and could be applied in a case-specific way.
 Any such mitigating aspects may be proposed by the candidates to remedy the situations of material Col and should be assessed on a case-by-case basis by the RA.

-6. Considerations at and after contract signature
+Considerations at and after contract signature